AEX08BEC - Air conditioner SHARP - Free user manual and instructions

 Example:

-To stop operation at 11:00 p.m. and resume operation (With the same mode and temperature settings) to bring the room temperature to the desired level by 7:00 a.m.
+To stop operation at 11:00 p.m. and resume operation (with the same mode and temperature settings) to bring the room temperature to the desired level by 7:00 a.m.

-1 Set the TIMER OFF to 11:00 p.m. during operation.
+1. Set the TIMER OFF to 11:00 p.m. during operation.
+2. Set the TIMER ON to 7:00 a.m.

 The arrow (▼ or ▲) between the TIMER ON indicator and the TIMER OFF indicator shows which timer will activate first.